FdelMazo/figure-610/index.md

 ---
 layout: default

+title: Figure 6.10
+subtitle: Principles of Computer Architecture

 icon: icon-b fa-github
 linkto: https://github.com/FdelMazo/figure-610/

-title: Figure 6.10
-subtitle: Principles of Computer Architecture - Chapters 4, 5 and 6
-sidebar-title: Murdocca
-sidebar-subtitle: Murdocca
-permalink: /
+text: The title of this site comes from the figure in page 210, which shows in great detail the microarchitecture of the computer.
+The goal of this site is to have this figure understood in it's entirety by the end of reading everything.
 ---

 This site will help you visualize a computer's architecture in a clearer way than just reading a book.
 Every single piece of knowledge present in this site comes from [Miles J. Murdocca's "Principles of Computer Architecture"](http://academicos.azc.uam.mx/oan/lac/Murdocca_en.pdf).

-The title of this site comes from the figure in page 210, which shows in great detail the microarchitecture of the computer.
-The goal of this site is to have this figure understood __in it's entirety__ by the end of reading everything.

 The chapters covered are: